About & Contact

 Japanese is still very much the main language of instruction.
 Kendo students learn to recognise commands in Japanese, as well as how to count and say please and thank you.
 For an idea about what kind of words we use, please see the glossary at the back of the beginners' handbook found here.
 Later on they will learn to participate in and even referee a Kendo match understanding and using only Japanese.

-Visitors regularly come to train from other dojos at Nanseikan.
+Visitors regularly come to train at Nanseikan from other dojos.
 Sometimes they are from Kendo clubs in Melbourne and sometimes from further afield, especially Japan.
 Nanseikan members are also encouraged to train at different clubs as often as they can.
 There is no exclusivity or secrecy in Kendo.
 Any club or Sensei that implies othewise should be treated with caution.

 Like most kendo clubs, Nanseikan is not run as a full-time business.